-- People who added items into shopping cart, but did not completed checkout.
+- People who added items to shopping cart, but did not complete checkout.

-- Visited a specific page (like promotional page), but didn’t complete a desired action like subscribing/registering/applying for promo.
+- Visited a specific page (like a promotional page), but didn’t complete a desired action like subscribing/registering/applying for a promo.

-- Didn’t bounce, saw old product, but missed viewing the new product pages.
+- Didn’t bounce, saw the old product, but missed viewing the new product pages.

 You get the idea.
 Remarketing could yield positive results.
-According to a research found on a study for ExactTarget and TicketsNow, researchers found that transactional emails sent after a shopper had abandoned items in a shopping cart actually worked to improve overall company revenue by 30%.
+According to a research found from various research and case studies.
+Research from prior ExactTarget found that transactional emails sent after a shopper had abandoned items in a shopping cart actually worked to improve overall company revenue by 30%.
 Therefore, remarketing could be an effective marketing tactic based on people’s interaction with the site.
-So far, re-marketing sounds great and very promising.

 A lot of the findings based on research talks about X% improvements in revenue or increase in conversion by Z% after doing XYZ.
 That makes me wonder about the kinds of web analytics data, which should be reviewed prior to investing your time in executing remarketing program.

-Here are some ideas that I think web analytics metrics can help you decide rather to tackle remarketing with email or not.
-Idea is to understand where your site stands in terms of data, and gain a better sense of expectations from remarketing.
+Here are some ideas that I think web analytics metrics can help you decide rather tackle remarketing with email or not.
+Idea is to understand where your site stands in terms of data and gain a better sense of expectations from remarketing.

 Email click-through rate (unique):

-If your average click-through rate (unique clicks per email delivery) was around 1%, then only 1 response would be generated from 100 emails that you sent out (based on the above example).
+If your average click-through rate (unique clicks per email delivery) was around 1%, then only 1 response would be generated from 100 emails that you sent out.

-Self explanatory, but let’s assume your re-marketing tactics are so great (the best in the world), and 10% of the email responders actual complete the desired action.
-With the case with 1,000,000 absolute customers, you’ll get 10 conversions.
+Self-explanatory, but let’s assume your remarketing tactics are so great (the best in the world), and 10% of the email responders actual complete the desired action.
+With the case with 1,000,000 absolute customers at 100 responders, you’ll get 10 conversions.

 Average order value (AOV) or Average Conversion Value (ACV):

 Regardless of your site being e-commerce or not, it would be important to understand how much your conversion are valued.
-Say your site sells an item that worth $100 on average, then that will be your ACV or AOV.
+Say your site sells an item that worth $100 on average, then that will be your average order value (or AOV).
 With the 1,000,000 customers example, that will mean your remarketing efforts may generate about $1,000 in value.
 Not sure if that is good yet.

 Return on Advertising Spending (ROAS):

 So you may be happy that $1,000 is a great outcome, and now you can go buy your team some drinks… but wait.
-Ask you self, about how much money are you planning or expected to go out of your pocket for this remarketing program?
+Ask yourself, about how much money are you planning or expected to go out of your pocket for this remarketing program?

 Let’s say you paid this one freelancer that use to work at a top marketing agency for about $1,500 (I’m sure it is more in reality…).
 Using above scenario, your ROAS is 67% (1,000/1,500).
 You basically lost some money just running the re-marketing program.
 Nice… maybe that’s why you hear a lot of fancy agencies having trouble making their clients happy because clients might be seeing this ROAS below 100%.